Renlong-WANG/Renlong-WANG.github.io/index.md

 I am a first-year graduate student majoring in **Industrial Engineering** at the **University of Chinese Academy of Sciences** (UCAS).
 I am now advised by Professor **Hong CHI** (President of Chinese Society of Optimization, Overall Planning and Economic Mathematics).
 I received my B.S. in Civil Engineering from the Nanjing Tech University (NJTECH) in 2023.

 My current research focuses on decision analytics problems encountered in real-world emergency management scenarios.
-My interests are on the **multi-attribute utility theroy**, **individual preference**, **multi-attribute decision-making**, and **robust optimization** and its applications in **Humanitarian Operations Management** under uncertainty environment.
+My interests are on the **preference robust optimization**， **multi-attribute utility theroy**, and **decision analysis and behavioral economics**, which are associated with ambiguity in decision maker’s utility preference.
 - Decision Analytics and Optimization under Uncertainty
+- Preference Robust Optimization
 - Multi-Attribute Decision-Making
-- Humanitarian Operations Management
 <br>

-**<font color='red'>[Highlight]</font> I am looking for PhD position in Decision Analytics or Operations Management to start in 2026 Fall.
+**<font color='red'>[Highlight]</font> I am looking for PhD position in Operations Research, Decision Analytics or Operations Management to start in 2026 Fall.
 Contact me if you have any leads!**

 <br>
 ---